Beta Particles - A Definition

 How were Beta Particles Discovered?

 The discovery of beta particles can be attributed to the pioneering work of Henri Becquerel in the late 19th century.
-Becquerel conducted experiments involving radioactive materials and observed the emission of a new type of radiation that was distinct from alpha particles.
+Becquerel conducted experiments involving radioactive materials and observed the emission of a new type of radiation distinct from alpha particles.

 He named this radiation "beta rays" and further investigated their properties, discovering beta particles as high-energy electrons or positrons.